AlexandreC6/rentstart/README.md

 # Rentstart

-**Rentstart** is an airbnb-like project to help you find a plant keeper near you.
+**Rentstart** is an airbnb-like project to help you rent your car or find a rental car near you.
 It was created in less than a week during our fullstack dev bootcamp at [Le Wagon](https://www.lewagon.com/).